ari-xb/Project-1-Tic-Tac-Toe/game.md

 ##how to have a line move over the winning three##
 transitions, transform-origin, to change the point of rotation.

+light up the backgrounds of the winning boxes, to start with.
+ - fade out the other loosing squares could also be cool.

+transisions

  optional :
   player names input?